 Sexual abuse often occurs in conjunction with the other categories of child abuse especially emotional abuse in order to maintain control and secrecy.

 Children from the age of birth onwards may be subjected to sexual abuse.
 Sexual abuse can have a long-term impact on emotional, social and educational development and is linked to the development of mental health issues in later life.

-See also the procedures for: Child Sexual Exploitation, E-Safety: Children Exposed to Abuse through the Digital Media, Harmful Sexual Behaviour and Under Age Sexual Activity.
+See also the procedures for: Child Sexual Exploitation, Online Safety Procedure, Harmful Sexual Behaviour and Under Age Sexual Activity.